yaal-coop/canaille/README.md

 Authentication details are available on the demo pages.
 Data is reset every night at 02:00 CEST.

 # Documentation

-⚠ Canaille is under heavy development and may not fit a production environment yet.
-However, [contributions](CONTRIBUTING.rst) are welcome! ⚠

 - Please have a look on our [documentation](https://canaille.readthedocs.io);
 - To **install** canaille, follow the [installation guide](https://canaille.readthedocs.io/en/latest/tutorial/install.html);